Almond flour is—to put it as simply as possible—ground almonds.

 First-time testers can start by replacing 1/4 of the wheat flour with almond flour.
 It's great this way in pancakes, scones, muffins, cookies, and even puddings.
 Adding almond flour to brownies makes them extra fudgy as well.

-While delicious and nutritious, almond flour doesn't behave exactly like wheat flour and can't be used one-for-one in all recipes.
+Almond flour doesn't behave exactly like wheat flour and can't be used one-for-one in all recipes.
 For yeasted bread and other baked goods that depend on the structural integrity that gluten provides, almond flour can only be used to replace a small portion of wheat flour.

 Almond flour works very well as a breading agent, like when coating chicken or pork cutlets to pan fry.
 It's also an excellent way to thicken soups or stews—simply sprinkle and stir in—or as a breadcrumb substitute in meatloaf and meatballs.